MongoDB (NASDAQ:MDB) Releases FY 2023 Earnings Guidance

-MongoDB (NASDAQ:MDB – Get Rating) last announced its quarterly earnings results on Wednesday, August 31st.
-The company reported ($0.23) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.28) by $0.05.
-MongoDB had a negative return on equity of 45.56% and a negative net margin of 32.75%.
-The company had revenue of $303.66 million during the quarter, compared to analysts’ expectations of $282.31 million.
-During the same quarter in the previous year, the firm earned ($1.15) earnings per share.
-The business’s quarterly revenue was up 52.8% compared to the same quarter last year.
-On average, analysts forecast that MongoDB will post -5.08 EPS for the current fiscal year.
+MongoDB (NASDAQ:MDB – Get Rating) last announced its earnings results on Wednesday, August 31st.
+The company reported ($0.23) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.28) by $0.05.
+MongoDB had a negative return on equity of 52.05% and a negative net margin of 33.43%.
+The company had revenue of $303.66 million for the quarter, compared to analyst estimates of $282.31 million.
+During the same quarter in the previous year, the company earned ($1.15) earnings per share.
+The firm’s quarterly revenue was up 52.8% compared to the same quarter last year.
+Sell-side analysts predict that MongoDB will post -5.36 earnings per share for the current fiscal year.

 Analyst Upgrades and Downgrades